oliver-zehentleitner/biorythm-calculator/README.md

 Biolator) for decades.

-Since calculations beyond December 31, 1999, can only be performed with a workaround and my grandfather has been experiencing a high rate of wear and tear on these devices—which have become increasingly difficult to find—I developed this calculator as a modern replacement.
+Since calculations beyond December 31, 1999, can only be performed with a workaround and my grandfather has been experiencing a high rate of wear and tear on these devices - which have become increasingly difficult to find - I developed this calculator as a modern replacement.

-Purpose
+## Purpose

 The goal is to provide a reliable substitute for the Biolator that can calculate biorhythms and display the remaining days as whole numbers instead of percentages.